dfki-ric/NovelWrist/README.md

                         	 b = ([0.015, -0.178, -0.034], [-0.015, -0.178, -0.034]),
                           	 c = ([0.015, -0.032, 0.011], [-0.015, -0.032, 0.011]),
                           	 e0 = ([0.027, 0, -0.030], [-0.027, 0, -0.030]),
-                          	 n = ([1, 0, 0], [1, 0, 0]),
+                          	 n = ([1, 0, 0], [-1, 0, 0]),
                           	 actuator_limits = ((0.113, 0.178), (0.113, 0.178)));
 ```

 The actuator limits denote the minimum and maximum values that can be reached by the linear actuators, denoted as 'q' in the kinematic model.
-Presented function calls are executed for the assembly mode of 'RH5_wrist' ('solution = [1,1]') but can be altered.
+Presented function calls are executed for the assembly mode of 'RH5_wrist' ('solution = [1,2]') but can be altered. **Note that the normal vector 'n' has to point outwards on both sides of the mechanism**.

 ### Kinematics
 #### Inverse Kinematics